La Tartiflette Savoyarde

 bacon

-Bacon and onions are sizzling in the pan
+Bacon and onions sizzle in the pan

 Reblochon in quarters